 What You’ll Do If Accepted into the Master Gardener Volunteer Training Program

 - By TBD pay course fee of $200 online or mail a check made payable to “UC Regents” to Robin Cleveland, UC Cooperative Extension, 311 Fair Lane, Placerville, CA 95667.

 - By TBD, mail the Live Scan form, completed by the Live Scan operator to Robin Cleveland at the above address.
-See the Live Scan Process Webpage for instructions, downloading the form and completing the process.
+Once accepted, see the Live Scan Process Webpage for instructions, downloading the form and completing the process.

 - Attend 15 classes: Tuesdays, beginning in January.
 Classes will be in Jackson.
 Only one class may be missed.